Animals in the City

 A person may not keep ostriches or emus on residential or commercial land but may do so on special rural land under certain conditions.
 A person may keep up to 12 poultry in a residential area, but they must be housed permanently in a specially constructed hut.
 The hut must be nine metres from dwellings and any street as well as one metre off the boundaries.
 Please contact your local Environmental Health Officer where you can receive more detailed information on the construction requirements.
 Please note that roosters, turkeys, geese, peacocks and peahens are prohibited in all residential areas.

 Generally, bee keeping in residential areas is not permitted.
-For further information visit the Department of Environment and Conservation website.
+For further information visit the Department of Parks and Wildlife.

 Miniature Pigs and Horses